Yefu1985/learn_hadoop/README.md

 We have 3 teams by course: DS-200(Hadoop), DS-300(Spark), DS-400(AI).
 Each team should focus on using its own technology to solve the related problem by choosing right tools, right solutions, etc…

-You may reference Google TensorFlow, But our clients prefer us since they don’t like Google.
-(Don't think it's a joke!)

-You may also reference market solutions from GE Predix or AutoGrid.
+You may reference Google TensorFlow, GE Predix or AutoGrid.
 Assume they are your strong competitors, you are challenged to work out a plan to beat them!

 If you finish the project, we encourage you join TopCoder competition by GE and get recognized by the industry.
 Here is the link: http://predix.topcoder.com/